 Welcome to Our School

-We are asking children to donate money on Friday 8th May and to wear an item of clothing or accessory using the colours red, white or blue (or all three colours) to represent the Union flag and French flag.
+Children had to wear an item of clothing or accessory using the colours red, white or blue (or all three colours) to represent the Union flag and French flag.

 Active Kids 2015

 Make a real difference by supporting children to eat well, move well and live well.
 Just collect as many Active Kids vouchers as possible when you shop at Sainsbury’s and donate them to our school.
 Then we will exchange them for an exciting range of active and cooking equipment, and experiences.

 Active Kids vouchers can be collected from 28 January until 5 May 2015 at all Sainsbury’s stores, petrol stations and when ordering groceries online.

 One voucher is earned for every £10 spent in a single transaction at Sainsbury’s Supermarkets, and one is earned for every £5 spent in a single transaction at Sainsbury’s Locals.